samegens/fibarohomestatus/README.md

 - When the connection to HC2 is temporarily unavailable, you will get an ugly Python error.
 Also you need to reload the page after the connection is restored.
 - It would be really nice if it would show when a sensor needs it's battery replaced/recharged.
+- The configuration is completely specific for my home.
+Using a data file that can be read from a volume would be much cleaner.